 When asked about the highlights of her trip, Dennae mentions her stroll over the historic Brooklyn Bridge that connects the suburbs of Manhattan and Brooklyn.
 “That was probably the biggest highlight for me, Brooklyn Bridge.
 Beautiful.”

 Dennae was one of eight students in this three-week program.
 The other participants were from Victoria, South Australia, Tasmania and Queensland.
 Going through an experience like this helped her to form friendships that will last for life.

-Short study programs with JCU Global Mobility
+Short study programs with JCU Global Experience

 As to the financing side of her overseas stay, Dennae confirms that it was quite easy for her.
 Even though she had to pay for this course herself, she was able to put the amount onto her HECS account.

 For international destinations outside of Asia, the Australian Government OS-HELP offers a loan of $6,913 (2020 numbers), which is the maximum one can borrow for a six-month study period.
 The amount is a bit higher ($8,295) for students who studyin Asia, plus an additional $1,104 if the student completes an Asian language study program in preparation for study in Asia.

 There also may be scholarship opportunities available to support JCU students studying abroad.